Springfield Armory SA-35 Review

 Some P-35/Hi-Power Models included an ambidextrous safety, this one doesn’t.
 I’m right-handed, but I know some lefties would have appreciated that inclusion.
 I’d also like to see it come with at least 2 or 3 magazines, not one.
 It’s a $700 pistol, throw in another mag or two.

 There is something to be said for time-proven designs and pistols made of steel and wood.
 The Springfield Armory SA-35 has them both.
 With some smart changes to the original design and a simple finish, it’s not meant to be a showpiece.
 The SA-35 looks ready to be issued.
 It’s a no-frills, clean P-35 that’s reliable and meant to be used.
+It functions well with any modern 9mm ammo.
 If you want P-35 to sit under glass, get something else.
 If you want one to shoot, the SA-35 is tough to beat.